 Fiendfyre swirled past Bella, forcing her to the edge of the fountain.
-She poured her own version against his and the inferno gushed out across the floor, swallowing up the ground between them as it seared toward Sirius and Malfoy.
+She poured her own against his and the inferno gushed across the floor, swallowing up the ground between them as it seared toward Sirius and Malfoy.

 Harry extinguished them both with a grunt of effort.
 That was clever.